hashicorp/terraform-provider-azurerm/website/docs/d/automation_account.html.markdown

 An `identity` block exports the following:

-* `type` - The type of Managed Service Identity that is configured on this API Management Service.
+* `type` - The type of Managed Service Identity that is configured on this Automation Account.

-* `principal_id` - The Principal ID of the System Assigned Managed Service Identity that is configured on this API Management Service.
+* `principal_id` - The Principal ID of the System Assigned Managed Service Identity that is configured on this Automation Account.

-* `tenant_id` - The Tenant ID of the System Assigned Managed Service Identity that is configured on this API Management Service.
+* `tenant_id` - The Tenant ID of the System Assigned Managed Service Identity that is configured on this Automation Account.

-* `identity_ids` - The list of User Assigned Managed Identity IDs assigned to this API Management Service.
+* `identity_ids` - The list of User Assigned Managed Identity IDs assigned to this Automation Account.

 ## Timeouts